COMPASS For

 |

-The cave passage to the right is
+The cave passage

-a good example.
-Basically, the
+to the right is a good example.

-passages form a descending
+Basically, the passages form a

-spiral.
-Viewing it in profile,
+descending spiral.
+Viewing it in

-you cannot see three passage
+profile, you cannot see three

-segments that pass directly
+passage segments that pass

-Because of the spiral shape, no
+screen.
+Because of the spiral

-matter how you rotate cave, some
+shape, no matter how you rotate

-part of the cave will be hidden.
+cave, some part of the cave will

 To solve this